prakhargaming/prakhargaming/README.md

-# AI/ML Engineer @ HuLoop Automation | UC Davis CS Grad | Professionally known online as `prakhargaming` for some reason
+# SWE @ ngrok | UC Davis CS Grad | Professionally known online as `prakhargaming` for some reason

 ### About Me
 My name is Prakhar Sinha.
-I recently graduated from UC Davis and I'm working as an AI/ML engineer at HuLoop Automation.
+I recently graduated from UC Davis and I'm a software engineer at ngrok, focusing on AI Gateway and agent aware networking.
 A little bit about myself is that I love nature, traveling and going on hikes!
 However, when I'm inside, you can find me either reading a book, playing a video game or drawing.
 When it comes to CS, I have three key areas of focus.

 ---

 ## 🤖 AI/ML Engineering

-> Current AI/ML Engineer specializing in **AI Infrastructure** • **Computer Vision** • **LLMs** • **Voice AI** • **XAI** at _HuLoop Automation_
+> Current SWE at _ngrok_ specializing in **AI Infrastructure** • **Networking Infrastructure** • **Computer Vision** • **LLMs** • **Voice AI** • **XAI**

 <table>
 <tr>